 As a sole trader, all the payments you make to yourself are considered drawings.

 You’ll pay tax on all your profits regardless of whether you draw it out or not, so that means your salary is not a tax deductible expense.

-If you’re using my small business money tracker for your bookkeeping it will automatically estimate your tax bill so you know how much to put away each month.
+If you’re using my bookkeeping spreadsheet for your bookkeeping it will automatically estimate your tax bill so you know how much to put away each month.